Coronavirus support for Platform mortgage brokers

 In a small number of instances, it may not be possible to complete a desktop valuation for cases that meet the criteria outlined.

-Unfortunately, due to the nature of homebuyers reports and buildings surveys these instruction types will not be possible at this time.
+Unfortunately, due to the nature of buildings surveys these instruction types will not be possible at this time.

 Registers of Scotland closure of Application Register